HomeCalculatorsStatisticsLinear Regression Calculator

 The Linear Regression Calculator fits a straight-line equation (y = mx + b) through your paired X, Y data points using the least-squares method.
 Enter your data pairs, and the calculator returns the slope, intercept, and R² (goodness of fit), so you can predict Y for any new X value using the resulting equation.

 Linear regression is the foundational technique for modeling and predicting relationships between two continuous variables.
-Whether you're forecasting sales from advertising spend, predicting exam performance from study hours, or estimating price from size, this calculator finds the best-fitting line through your data instantly and reports how well that line actually captures the relationship.
+Forecasting sales from advertising spend, predicting exam performance from study hours, estimating price from size, this calculator finds the best-fitting line through your data instantly and reports how well that line actually captures the relationship.

 How to use this Linear Regression calculator